 Westchester Day School is committed to having a comprehensive understanding of each child in our school and to supporting all students in reaching their academic potential.
 Our dedicated classroom teachers collaborate with our Learning Center specialists, who are supported by the WDS Learning Center Coordinator, WDS Psychologist, WDS Social Worker, and Mamaroneck School District (district of location) professionals.
 Click here for more information about Student Support at WDS.

-WDS eighth graders are sought after by all of the top New York area high schools including Ramaz, SAR, Westchester Hebrew High School, Frisch, MTA, Ma'ayanot, Central and Solomon Schechter.
+WDS graduates are sought after by all of the top New York area high schools including, but not limited to, Ramaz, SAR, Westchester Hebrew High School, Leffel, Frisch, MTA, Ma'ayanot and Central.

 856 Orienta Avenue Mamaroneck, NY 10543 914-698-8900